-A cancer diagnosis can be as overwhelming for your family members and friends as it is for you, possibly changing your relationships in unexpected ways.
+Being diagnosed with cancer can be as overwhelming for you and everyone around you leading that to possibly changing your relationships in unexpected ways.
 Talking about your diagnosis with partners, children, and friends and family and expressing your needs to those close to you can help avoid misunderstandings that stress your relationships.

-- Good communication.
+4. Good communication.
 It is especially important in relationships between people with cancer and those who care about them.
-A lack of communication often leads to isolation, frustration, and misunderstandings.
-Talking about feelings and personal needs with honesty, sincerity, and openness greatly reduces the stress that cancer places on relationships.
-If they are having a hard time talking with people, or if others don’t seem to want to communicate with, they should consider asking for help by joining a support group or talking with a counsellor or social worker.
+Talking about feelings and personal needs with honesty, sincerity, and openness greatly reduce the stress that cancer places on relationships.
+If they are having a hard time talking with people, or if others don’t seem to want to communicate with, they should consider asking for help by joining a support group or talking with a counselor or social worker.

 Now, I am not saying that all throughout, having a family member with cancer is very difficult.
 Well, it really is, but let us not make this the hindrance for us to be depressed, saddened or give up on our loved one.
 We must fight!